nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `BobaBotModel` component,

-* stores the bobaBot data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+* stores the bobaBot data i.e., all `Customer` objects (which are contained in a `UniqueCustomerList` object).
-* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* stores the currently 'selected' `Customer` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Customer>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `BobaBotModel` represents data entities of the domain, they should make sense on their own without depending on other components)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) bobaBotModel is given below.
-It has a `Tag` list in the `BobaBot`, which `Person` references.
-This allows `BobaBot` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>
+It has a `Tag` list in the `BobaBot`, which `Customer` references.
+This allows `BobaBot` to only require one `Tag` object per unique tag, instead of each `Customer` needing their own `Tag` objects.<br>

 <img src="images/BetterModelClassDiagram.png" width="450" />